When you're debating someone, you want to use all the resources at your disposal to convince them you're right.

 So here's another example: you say that your friend Jessie lies all the time, and you know this because they never tell the truth.
 But your argument (that Jessie lies all the time) and your premise (because they never tell the truth) are the same thing.
 That means that this is a circular argument.

 Here's another way to think about it: if your argument's premises assume that your conclusion is true right from the beginning, rather than proving or finding that it's true, you're arguing in a circle.
+Just remember: if your argument is defined in terms of itself, it is probably fallacious.

 And if you want to know why it's sometimes called "Begging the Question," you can read all about it here.
 (Hint: it's a mistranslation of 16th century Latin that was actually a mistranslation of the ancient Greek phrase...fascinating.)